Easy Guide to Adding a Cookie Banner to Your Website

 Selecting a widget template from the Getsitecontrol gallery

 Now that you've got the template, it's time to adjust the consent message for your visitors.
-You’ll need to fine-tune the default text at your discretion and add a link to your cookie policy.
+You can fine-tune the default text to match your tone and add a link to your cookie policy.
+To change the copy, just click on it and type a new message using the built-in text editor.

 There's no requirement for the exact text that you should put on your banner – but again, the goal here is to get “clear, informed consent”.
 So, here is an alternative copy you may want to use: